GrahamCobb/extents-lists/README.md

 * To actually find out how much space would be freed if particular directories/subvolumes/snapshots are removed requires measuring the space occupied by the files which would be **left**.
-The key is to work out the find options which return those files, remembering that extents-list always adds `-type f -print0` to the end (which means that a `-o` may be needed at the end of the options).
+The key is to work out the `find` options which return those files, remembering that extents-list always adds `-type f -print0` to the end (which means that a `-o` may be needed at the end of the options).
-In the example below, the disk is mounted as */mnt/data* and the two directories to be removed are *some/directory* and *some/other/directory*.
+In the example below, the disk is mounted as */mnt/data* and the two directories to be removed are *some/directory* and *some/other/directory*:
 ```
 	extents-list /mnt/data -path /mnt/data/some/directory -prune -o -path /mnt/data/some/other/directory -prune -o | extents-size
 ```